Written by Rep. Anastasia P. Williams, a Democrat who represents District 9 in Providence. She chairs the House Labor Committee.

 Importantly, we must address the injustices of the war on drugs and help those harmed by it.
 If a wealthy investor can profit from a legal marijuana business, what do we do about the young men and women who spent years in prison for selling a couple of ounces?
 If the state is collecting tax revenue from marijuana sales, it is only right to use that income to support communities that were disproportionately impacted by the failed policies of the past.

 I’m sponsoring a series of bills to address the issue of cannabis equity and the racially disproportionate impact of marijuana prohibition.
 My bills would help the state understand which communities have been disproportionately impacted by marijuana arrests and establish programs to help individuals with prior marijuana convictions.
 These proposals will put Rhode Island on the long overdue path to addressing the severe damage caused by decades of a destructive war on drugs.
+The iop rehab indianapolis is whee one can go to get rid of addiction problems.

 There are many stakeholders in this discussion, some profiting and some suffering, and it may seem hard to identify solutions that please everyone.
 But if we can find common ground on three broad principles — ending prohibition, protecting patients and supporting families and communities severely harmed by the drug war — we can adopt a more just and rational approach.